-- Undiagnosed rashes - Red, inflamed eyes (pink eye) excluded until diagnosed and treated for 24 hours with antibiotic drops - Impetigo (a contagious skin condition, with crusty areas especially about the nose and mouth) - Scabies (excluded until appropriate medical treatment) - Fainting Spells - Common childhood diseases State Regulations - Chicken pox (excluded until rash is crusted over) - Strep Throat (following a positive throat culture the child must be on antibiotics and without fever for 24 hours before returning to school)
+- Temperature of 100 degrees or greater without the use of fever reducing medicine - Vomiting or diarrhea\ - An unusual or unexplained rash\ - Persistent cough - Ongoing symptoms of discomfort or immobility from a home injury - red, inflamed eyes (pink eye) excluded until diagnosed and treated for 24 hours with antibiotic drops. - Impetigo (a contagious skin condition with crusty areas especially about the nose). - Head Lice (excluded until proper treatment and live lice are no longer present). - Scabies (excluded until appropriate medical treatment) - common childhood diseases -State Regulations. - Chicken pox ( excluded until all blisters have dried into scabs; usually by day six after the rash begins). - Strep Throat (following a positive throat culture the child must be on antibiotics and without fever for 24 hours before returning to school).

-Students sent home ill, with elevated temperatures, vomiting, or diarrhea, are asked to be kept at home for 24 hours until they are symptom-free per the guidelines listed above without the use of fever reducing agents.
-Many students are sent home ill one day, return the next, and need to be sent home again because they have not recovered.
+\Students sent home ill with elevated temperatures, vomiting or diarrhea should be kept at home until they are symptom free for twenty four (24) hours without the use of fever reducing medications.
+Medication